3miki/PhoTrivia/README.md

 With conversational AI integration, the game becomes even more immersive, as an AI host guides players through questions, interacts dynamically with participants, and reveals answers in a lively, conversational manner.

 ## Features
 Frontend:
 - Image Upload: Multiple users can upload photos simultaneously.
 - Display and Voice:
   - Display uploaded photos and generated quiz questions.
     - Quiz level
   - Use conversational AI to host the quiz game, making it engaging and interactive.

-Backend:
-- AI-powered quiz generation based on uploaded images.
+Backend: AI-powered quiz generation based on uploaded images.
+- Routes to
-- Routes to manage photo uploads and quiz generation and hosting.
+  - manage photo uploads and store in bucket
+  - quiz generation based on uploaded images and store in database
+  - hosting

 Future work:
 - Leaderboard

+To Do:
+- create pages
+  - main page (1. quiz level selection / 2.
+QR code for image upload page [todo] / 3. game page [add-answer])
+  - image upload page [ok]
+- connect superbase bucket to upload image [ok]
+- save quiz and image path [todo-next]
+- create routers in typescript [?]